fugue-project/fugue/README.md

 ### Installing requirements

 The Fugue repo has a Makefile that can be used to install the requirements.
 It supports installation in both pip and conda.
-Instructions to install `make` for Windows users can be found below.
+Instructions to install `make` for Windows users can be found later.

 **Pip install requirements**
 ```